davidauz/test_2_db/README.md

-You will need to run this script on your SQL Server:
+* Run this script on your SQL Server:

 <pre>
 USE master;